Endangered Species 2050

 If your endangered species is literally where you live, find out what you can do to help it.
 Find out what is threatening the species, and discover what needs to be done to stop the damage.
 From there, you will know what you can do.
 For example, if you live near a cove where a threatened bird species is known to land and breed, and they are threatened by plastic garbage that they feed to their chicks, you can take action by cleaning up the shores (by yourself, or gather a group).

-LOOK AT THE BIG PICTURE.
+LOOK AT THE BIG PICTURE FOR TRUE INSIGHT!

 BREAK FREE AND GET CREATIVE!

 This is where you can have lots of fun and use your awesome gifts!
 Write songs, write poems, make t-shirts, write a book, take eco courses, go on great eco trips to visit your species and make a photo journal, make a youtube show all about your species, make a movie (short or a feature), make a music video, paint/draw and hold an art show on your species (invite us!), create a theatrical play about your species (invite us to that too!), create a fantastic puppet show (invite us!).
 There are no limits!
 Your gift is literally one of kind, and only you can express your voice the way you do.
 We need your personal input to inspire us!
-I CAN’T WAIT!
+WE CAN’T WAIT!

 Thank You for Visiting